reclosedev/lathermail/README.rst

 It will start SMTP server and API server in single process.
+Also UI interface is available at API port (http://127.0.0.1:5000 by default)

 Inboxes are identified by SMTP user/password pairs. lathermail intended to be used in single project environment.